 Here at Delivered Social, we believe that the internet should be a safe space for everyone that uses it.
 Social media should be a life-affirming platform where users can interact positively with their friends, family and favourite brands.
 Sadly, though, for a lot of young people, this simply isn’t the case.
 As we’ve blogged about before, the matter of safeguarding youngsters from the darker corners of the web is growing as a concern.

 However, thanks to the all-encompassing reach of the internet, even an area as picturesque as this must protect itself from dark online dealings.
-After arriving on site and giving the staff some web training of their own, I was taken through to the classroom.
+After arriving on-site and giving the staff some web training of their own, I was taken through to the classroom.
 The assembled young people didn’t know what they were in for!

 The aim of my talk wasn’t to frighten these children.
 After pointing out that their lax attitude to online security could come back to haunt them, I made sure that Slindon’s pupils received some reassuring and easy-to-implement advice to get their online habits back in check.
 Simple things, like only accepting requests from people you know, can make a big difference.

-If you have any questions about web safety, or if you would like to book a meeting with Jon, please don’t hesitate to get in touch…
+Finally, if you have any questions about web safety, or if you would like to book a meeting with Jon, please don’t hesitate to get in touch…